Involved employees matter

 According to Gallup, only 13% of the world’s 1.3bn full-time employees are involved in their business.
 But the organisations with involved employees, investing their discretionary energy in a business they care about, have 22% higher profits and 10% higher customer satisfaction.
 Involved employees are not just included, but actively participate in shaping the business agenda, feeling motivated emotionally and inspired to deliver in practice.

 And there are penalties when people are not properly involved.
-When asked about the reason change initiatives had gone wrong, 71% of respondents in our recent Growth Drivers Study cited not being involved as a key reason for lack of change.
+When asked about the reason change initiatives had gone wrong, 71% of respondents in our 2016 research cited not being involved as a key reason for lack of change.

 So, ask yourself, are your employees involved or only included?